kyungjae-lee/engineers-notebook/operating-systems/operating-system-policies-for-virtual-memory.md

 * Periodically write out modified frames as the system operates.
 (Writes modified pages before their page frames are needed so pages can be written out in batches.)
 * Keeps clearing `modified bit`.

+[!]
+Note: **Page buffering** applies here.
+A technique where the page to be swapped out is temporarily moved to a pending list that the OS maintains in main memory (subsequently, a free-frame will brought into memory to fill that spot).
+Then that frame can be quickly relinked into the resident set if it is referenced again, without writing out/reading back in from the swap space (secondary memory).
+Pages that are no longer to be referenced will eventually be rolled out of the list, but still this technique helps reduce disk I/O to a degree.

 ## Load Control

+* The idea is that our OS should maximize multiprogramming while minimizing page faults.
+These are competing criteria.

 * Critical in effective memory management (i.e., maximizing multiprogramming while minimizing page faults).

   * If too few processes are resident in main memory, then there will be many occasions when all processes are blocked, and much time will be spent in swapping.
-  * If too many processes are resident, then, on average, the size of the resident set of each process will be inadequate and frequent faulting will occur. $\to$ Thrashing!
+  * If too many processes are resident, then, on average, the size of the resident set of each process will be inadequate and frequent faulting will occur. $\to$ **Thrashing**!

 * To reduce thrashing, the degree of multiprogramming is to be reduced, which means one or more of the currently resident processes must be suspended (swapped out).

   How does the Os choose?

   * Lowest-priority process
-  * Faulting process
+  * Highest faulting process
-  * Last process activated
+  * Last process activated (newest activated)
   * Process with the smallest resident set
   * Process with the largest remaining execution window

   Which policy to choose is a matter of judgment and depends on many other design factors in the OS, as well as the characteristics of the programs being executed.

+## Do Programmers Need to Understand Memory Management to Write Good Code?

+Yes!

+If our code has a high rate of data accesses, it could benefit from understanding page sizes and memory organization of our programs/languages.

+e.g., Row-major vs. Column-major storage (Programming language level)